-Nursery will spend the Autumn term following WellComm.
-WellComm helps us to identify children who are experiencing barriers to speech and language development so that we can support them early in their learning.
+Nursery will spend the Autumn term following the BLAST speech and language programme.
+In the Spring term they will move on to phase 1 phonics activities.
 In the Summer term they will begin to be taught the Nursery RWI programme.